Find Grad Schools

 Find Schools Near

-Life As an Occupational Health and Safety Technician
+What Do Occupational Health and Safety Technician Do?

 Position Description Collect data on work environments for analysis by occupational health and safety specialists.
 Implement and conduct evaluation of programs designed to limit chemical, physical, biological, and ergonomic risks to workers.

-Life As an Occupational Health & Safety Technician
+A Day in the Life of an Occupational Health & Safety Technician

 • Perform tests to identify any potential hazards related to recycled products used at green building sites.